davidscholberg/tmux-cluster/README.md

                             clusters config.
     -x EXCLUDES     Space-separated list of hosts to exclude from cluster.
                         The hosts in EXCLUDES will not be connected to.
+    -w              Create cluster panes in a new window in the current session.
+                        Only valid if used in an attached tmux session.
 ```

 tmux-cluster will look for your clusterssh clusters config at `$HOME/.clusterssh/clusters`.
 See the [configuration](#configuration) section for more info on the configuration syntax.